https://www.gosh.nhs.uk/conditions-and-treatments/conditions-we-treat/adrenoleukodystrophy/

 What is the cause?

-ALD is one of a group of disorders caused by a defect of peroxisomes, which are essential for the breakdown of fatty acids in cells.
-In ALD the gene responsible for activating the normal chemical processes is faulty, which results in damaging effects on the adrenal glands, the brain cells and myelin (the substance around nerve fibres that is essential for transmission of messages between brain cells and the rest of the body).
+ALD is one of a group of disorders caused by a defect of peroxisomes, which are essential for the breakdown of very long chain fatty acids in cells.
+In ALD the process of transporting the very long chain fatty acids into the peroxisomes is faulty.
+This results in the damage to the adrenal glands, and the nerves of the spinal cord, and the myelin of the brain cells (the substance around nerve fibres that is essential for transmission of messages between brain cells and the rest of the body).
+It is not fully understood why the damage occurs.

 How is it diagnosed?